 • tomato paste – adds umami to the sauce.

-• thyme – provides herbal notes to complement the wine and chicken.
+• thyme – fresh thyme sprigs provide herbal notes to complement the wine and chicken.

 • bay leaf – adds complexity to the sauce during the cooking process.